-As the nights draw in and the evenings get darker crime, especially crime against the person, tends to increase.
+As the nights draw in and the evenings get darker; crime, especially crime against people, tends to increase.
 Though the chance of being a victim of crime is statistically unlikely, there are a number of simple steps you can take to reduce the threat even further.

 We have compiled a list of top tips on how to stay safe this winter and while you may have heard some of these messages before; your wellbeing and personal safety is important to us:

 - When you go out in a group, try to ensure you come home in a group.
 Don’t leave your friends or colleagues on their own.

 - Stick to well-lit, well populated and well used areas.
 Do not take short cuts through dark and remote alleyways, parks or wasteland.

 - Walk briskly and with confidence.
 When you look confident, you are far less likely to be approached.

 - Walk on the side of the road that faces oncoming traffic.
 When there is a pavement, keep back from the kerb.
 If the road doesn’t have a pavement on one side, use the other side.
 If you are in more remote areas, always walk towards oncoming traffic.

 - Be alert to your surroundings.
 Do not walk whilst chatting, or listening to music, on your mobile phone, checking for messages or with earphones in.
 If you really must listen to music, use just one earpiece so that one allows you to hear what is happening around you.

 - If you have any concerns about an individual, group of people or a situation, keep away, distance is your friend.
 Be aware of how you may come across to others.
 As a man, don’t walk close behind women.
 If you’re walking faster, move to the other side of the pavement so you don’t worry them.

 - Carry your keys in your pocket so they can be accessed quickly if needed.
 This allows you to get into your home, car or office quickly and without distraction.
 In extreme circumstances, they can be used to fend someone off.